Ame04/hiking_stick_hold/CDC.md

 ## User

- - back width :
+ - back width : ~ 40cm
- - back length :
+ - back length : ~ 80cm (but the running backpack takes 2/3 of it)
- - average running pace :
+ - average running pace : 148 spm (stride per min)

- I don't have the average amplitude for my back vertical movement.
+ I don't have the average amplitude for the back vertical movement.

  For more information refer to pictures attached.